my-dudhwala/Calibrate_Stepper_Wheel/README.md

 ## Components

-- Arduino board (e.g., Arduino Uno)
+- ESP32(I am using ESP32(Assume Arduino word as my ESP32 here), you can use any other board from Arduino IDE, just remeber to set the GPIO)
 - Stepper motor
 - Hall effect sensor
 - Magnet